 Working and Living with ISTJs

-Do you know an ISTJ in your life?
+Do you have an ISTJ for a best friend?
 Then you can guarantee that they are going to stick by your side.
 In their personal relationships, ISTJs are very trustworthy and loyal to the people in their lives.
 You will not have to doubt their commitments or their word.
 They are very goal-oriented, so if a healthy relationship is one of those goals, they will work hard to maintain it.

 When ISTJs are in romantic relationships, they are likely to take their commitment very seriously.
 Therefore, if they get married, they will consistently honor the vows they’ve made.
 They focus on their duties in the relationship and put forth an extreme effort to fulfill responsibilities as a partner (this applies to non-romantic relationships too).